MicrosoftDocs/customer-voice/fp-docs/survey-text-format.md

 - Statements for Likert question

 > [!NOTE]
-> The text formatting capability is not supported for options of Ranking and Likert questions.
+> The text formatting capability isn't supported for options of Ranking and Likert questions.

 To format the text: